alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_023_eng.md

 In that process, I could think about various things myself - "I did it this way this time, but how about trying something like this next time" - actively speaking up and making suggestions in meetings, adding new processing attempts to the screen.

-Even taking one special coloring for special image scenes, not just thinking about character colors but trying various things including photography processing was possible because of this "dense" direction team and this *Saint Seiya* work.
+Even taking one special colouring for special image scenes, not just thinking about character colours but trying various things including photography processing was possible because of this "dense" direction team and this *Saint Seiya* work.

 During this period, what was most educational was being scolded for my mistakes (laughs).
 Failures that made my face burn with shame are absolutely unforgettable, and you never make the same mistake twice.
 Learning through skin, learning through body, so to speak (laughs).